container-storage-interface/community/governance.md

 ### Passing Criteria

-A proposed motion is adopted if it receives `+1` from a quorum of voters that have binding vote privilege, and receives no `-1` binding vote.
+A proposed motion is adopted if:
+* It receives `+1` from more than half of voters that have binding vote privilege.
+* It receives no `-1` binding vote.

+A proposed motion is considered rejected if any of the above condition is not met.

 Any `-1` binding vote constitutes a veto and it cannot be overruled nor overridden by anyone.
-The veto stand until and unless withdrawn by their casters.
+The veto stands until and unless withdrawn by their casters.

+### Subject Templates

+Each proposed motion should use the following subject templates.

+#### Proposing a motion

+`[VOTE] {Motion Description} (closes {the End of the Voting Window}`

+#### Tallying results

+`[VOTE RESULT]: {Motion Description}`